 Although the audience knows Jewell is innocent, it was incredibly frustrating to watch Jewell fall for the investigating agents’ tactics to dig up more evidence time and time again.
-Even as a team is collecting possible evidence from his home—which he shares with his mother, played by Kathy Bates—Jewell keeps insisting that he is also law enforcement and assuring the FBI that they won’t find any evidence in the apartment.
+Even as a team is collecting possible evidence from his home—which he shares with his mother, played by Kathy Bates—Jewell keeps insisting that he is also law enforcement and assuring the FBI agents that they won’t find any evidence in his apartment.

 Although Scruggs was notorious for her drinking, smoking and cursing, she was greatly admired by her colleagues and friends as being vibrant and charismatic.
 Former Atlanta Police Chief Beverly Harvard even expressed her praise for Scruggs, calling her a “fair” and “accurate” reporter.
 So how did Scruggs become the “bad guy” of this story?